 - ribbon

-Note: Bottle caps from jelly or pickle jars, drinks etc.. will work great.
-If you decide to use a can lid make sure the edges are bent over or taped over.
+Note: Jar lids from jelly or pickle jars, drinks etc.. will work great.
+An OJ can lid or mason jar lid is perfect for this craft.
 The can opener we use bends down the edges of the lids so we don’t have any dangerous edges.
 Handle with care, especially if your can opener doesn’t bend the edges.
 You can also use tape on the edges to ensure safety.

 1. First start off by making the hat.
 You will need to snip off the end of the baby sock.